 It is important for an educator to track teamwork and get feedback.
-One should ask learners about their experience, emotions, and impressions, whether everyone was feeling comfortable when working in a group, whether participants reached mutual understanding and had no conflicts.
+One should ask learners about their experience, emotions, and impressions, whether everyone was feeling comfortable when working in a group, whether participants reached a mutual understanding and had no conflicts.

 Over some time, young people will feel more relaxed in a team environment, show initiative, leadership qualities, learn to look at things from their peers’ perspective.

 3. Written Communication

 Academic writing is very different from business correspondence.
 It is clear that young specialists will not write essays and term papers at the workplace.
 It is much more important for them to know how to compile reports and e-mails.

 Professors should create more opportunities for development in this area, ask young people to summarize their projects and performance in writing.